callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## Lithuania and the arrival of the Jews

 Veisiejai is in present day Lithuania and about 195 km due west of Pershai.
 The two places are almost on the same parallel.
 There is a map in [The Seven Kingdoms of the Litvaks](https://www.dovidkatz.net/dovid/Lithuania/7_KingdomsLitvaks.pdf) by [Dovid Katz](https://www.dovidkatz.net/) that shows the dialect and cultural borders of Lithuania and it includes both Veisiejai and Pershai.
-My Great Grandfather through my Mum's male line came from Bialystok in present day Poland.
+My great-grandfather through my Mum's male line came from Bialystok in present day Poland.
 This is also part of cultural Lithuania.
 The national borders and names of places change over time, so it is useful to find out where a place was at the time your ancestors lived there.
 I was also interested to know how long Jews had lived in Lithuania, and Vishay in particular.

-The [Crusades](https://en.wikipedia.org/wiki/Crusades) taking place in medieval europe between 1097 and 1271 and other persecutions drove the Ashkenazic Jews towards the east.
-The tolerant, multiculturist kings of Poland and Lithuania provided an environment where the Ashkenazic Jews were able to come back together.
+The [Crusades](https://en.wikipedia.org/wiki/Crusades) taking place in medieval Europe between 1097 and 1271 and other persecutions drove the Ashkenazic Jews towards the east.
+The tolerant, multiculturalist kings of Poland and Lithuania provided an environment where the Ashkenazic Jews were able to come back together.
 [Boleslav the Pious](https://en.wikipedia.org/wiki/Boles%C5%82aw_the_Pious) granted the [Statute of Kalisz](https://en.wikipedia.org/wiki/Statute_of_Kalisz) which became the best known Polish charter of privileges for Jewish subjects in 1264.
 This was extended to all of Poland by [Casimir the Great](https://en.wikipedia.org/wiki/Casimir_III_the_Great) in 1334.

 There is a tradition about a charter being issued in Lithuania by Grand Duke Gediminas that is likely to be folklore relating to the years he founded Vilna (Vilnius) in the early 1320s.
 Vytautas issued Jewish charters for Brisk (Brest) and Troki (Trakai) in 1388, for which the texts are still preserved today.
 These closely followed the Polish model, but a year later, in 1389, he issued a charter for the Jews of Grodna (Hrodna, Belarus) which broke bold new ground.
 Dovid Katz describes it as:

-> a remarkable document of East European tolerance in the age of western intolerance, and a stunning testament to the achievement of Lithuanianness in the "Grand Duchy sense" of a confederation of peoples, cultures and religeons (not to be confused with the much later ethnocentric sense that rose in the spirit of modern nationalism)
+> a remarkable document of East European tolerance in the age of western intolerance, and a stunning testament to the achievement of Lithuanianness in the "Grand Duchy sense" of a confederation of peoples, cultures and religions (not to be confused with the much later ethnocentric sense that rose in the spirit of modern nationalism)

 The Polish-Lithuanian Commonwealth was formed in 1569, reaching it's Golden Age in the early 17th century.
 By the middle of that century it was declining and most of Lithuania was occupied by Swedish or Russian armies.
 Eventually the Commonwealth was partitioned by the Russian Empire, Prussia and the Habsburg Monarchy in 1772, 1792 and 1795.
 The largest area of Lithuania became part of the Russian Empire and the rest ended up in Prussia.